ajgon/lint-pack/README.md

 lint_pack:
     # Section for jshint options
     jshint:
-        # Path to the jshint binary
+        # Path to the jshint binary.
-        # required: no, default: "jshint"
+        # required: yes, default: "jshint"
         bin: "/somewhere/something/jshint"
-        # Path to the .jshintrc configuration file
+        # Path to the .jshintrc configuration file.
         # required: no, default: ""
         jshintrc: "/tmp/.jshintrc"
         # Path to jshintignore file, if set, disables "ignores" directive.
         # required: no, default: ""
         jshintignore: "/tmp/.jshintignore"
-        # List of extensions which will be included for parsing
+        # List of extensions which will be included for parsing.
         # required: no, default: ["js"]
         extensions:
             - js